MattConnors365/ForecastV/README.md

 It supports configurable update intervals, notifications, and developer tools for debugging.

+(v1.0.1) Weather notifications now display the current temperature in Celsius, Fahrenheit, or Kelvin (configurable via TemperatureUnit in ForecastV.json).

 ---

 ## ⚙️ Configuration

 Configuration is stored in a human-readable JSON file: `scripts/ForecastV.json`

 Example:
 ```json
 {